-There are a lot of things you could do on GTBank online banking platform such as opening account, BVN linking, purchase of airtime/data, payment of utility bills, requesting for statement and a bunch of other things.
+There are a lot of things you could do on GTBank’s online banking platform such as opening an account, BVN linking, purchase of airtime/data, payment of utility bills, requesting statements,s and a bunch of other things.

-In this post I’ll be showing explaining the GTBank Internet banking platform and how to go about using some of the features.
+In this post, I’ll be explaining the GTBank Internet banking platform and how to go about using some of its features.